 #2 New Coke (1985)

-New Coke is perhaps the most famous market research fail of all time.
+There’s a lot that even digital product teams can learn from the failure of New Coke, since it is perhaps the most famous market research fail of all time.
 In fairness to Coca-Cola, they did do more due diligence than others that could easily make their way onto this list.
 They performed 200,000 taste tests which showed that New Coke outperformed both OG Coke and Pepsi almost every time.

 They were so confident, that they halted production of the original recipe altogether and jumped head first into the age of New Coke.